-Fortify SAST and DAST by OpenText can detect a broad range of vulnerabilities in the Insecure Direct Object Reference (IDOR) category.
+OpenTextTM Static Application Security Testing (SAST) and OpenTextTM Dynamic Application Security Testing (DAST) can detect a broad range of vulnerabilities in the Insecure Direct Object Reference (IDOR) category.
 IDOR can include vulnerabilities such as Directory Traversal, File Upload, and File Inclusion.
 More generally, IDOR also includes classes of vulnerabilities where identifiers can be modified via URL, Body, or Header manipulation.
 The system will alert developers to cases where the user can directly choose the primary key in the API request for a database or storage container, a problem that often leads to this class of vulnerabilities.
 The system will also warn when an expected authorization check is missing.